-Impact GHG-2 Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of GHGs
+Impact GHG-2 Conflict with an applicable plan, policy, or regulation adopted for the nurpose of reducing the emissions of GHGs

+purpose of reducing the classions of drids

 Level of Impact Less than significant

-California adopted AB 32 in 2006, which codified the state's GHG emissions reduction targets for the future.
+- California adopted AB 32 in 2006, which codified the state's GHG emissions reduction targets for the future.
 In addition, several jurisdictions in the study area have adopted or are currently preparing climate action plans to reduce community GHG emissions.
-Consistency with these documents is evaluated in this impact.

-The ARB adopted the AB 32 Scoping Plan as a framework for achieving AB 32.
-The Scoping Plan outlines a series of technologically feasible and cost-effective measures to reduce statewide GHG emissions.
-Some reductions will need to come in the form of changes pertaining to vehicle emissions and mileage standards.
-Some will come from changes pertaining to sources of electricity and increased energy efficiency at existing facilities.
-The remainder will need to come from state and local plans, policies, or regulations that will lower carbon emissions, relative to business as usual conditions.
-The local climate and energy action plans in the study area (see Section 3.7.1.1, Regulatory Setting), which identify strategies to reduce GHG emissions are examples of such plans.

-Implementation of the Proposed Project would electrify the Caltrain system and help accommodate increased ridership through improved system operations.
+Consistency with these documents is evaluated in this impact. - 5 The ARB adopted the AB 32 Scoping Plan as a framework for achieving AB 32.
+The Scoping Plan 6 outlines a series of technologically feasible and cost-effective measures to reduce statewide GHG 7 emissions.
+Some reductions will need to come in the form of changes pertaining to vehicle emissions 8 and mileage standards.
+Some will come from changes pertaining to sources of electricity and 9 increased energy efficiency at existing facilities.
+The remainder will need to come from state and 10 local plans, policies, or regulations that will lower carbon emissions, relative to business as usual 11 conditions.
+The local climate and energy action plans in the study area (see Section 3.7.1.1, - 12 Regulatory Setting), which identify strategies to reduce GHG emissions are examples of such plans. - Implementation of the Proposed Project would electrify the Caltrain system and help accommodate increased ridership through improved system operations.
 The AB 32 Scoping Plan and local climate action plans include strategies to reduce single occupancy vehicle usage and to increase alternative transportation.
 These benefits of the Proposed Project would also support implementation of the MTC's SCS, which was adopted pursuant to SB 375.
-Accordingly, implementation of the Proposed

-Project would facilitate attainment of regional and statewide GHG polices and reduction targets.
-Therefore, this impact would be less than significant.
+Accordingly, implementation of the Proposed Project would facilitate attainment of regional and statewide GHG polices and reduction targets.
+Therefore, this impact would be less than significant. - 20 Project Variants 1 and 2 described in Chapter 2, Project Description, would not result in any changes 21 to this impact analysis.

-Impact GHG-3 Place people or structures at substantial risk of harm due to predicted climate change effects (other than sea level rise)Level of Impact Less than significant
+Impact GHG-3 Place people or structures at substantial risk of harm due to predicted climate change effects (other than sea level rise) Level of Impact Less than significant